zarteastb-collab/stargate-backend/README.md

 # Stargate Backend

-This project is a simple web service built with Node.js and Express.
-It serves as a template for creating RESTful APIs and is ready for deployment on Render.
+A simple web service built with Node.js and Express, ready for deployment on Render.

 ## Getting Started